• Skip to primary navigation

 The lever should move freely through full range with little resistance.

-If there is moderate resistance through the entire or incomplete range movement, it may be remedied with the turbo in-situ.
-This is achieved by hooking the vehicle to a specialized soot cleaning machine.
+If there is moderate resistance through the entire range or incomplete movement, it may be remedied with the turbo in-situ.

 The machines are capable of running a solution through the engine that breaks down carbonized build-up, expelling build-up as vapor only.